rstudio/keras3/docs/dev/reference/quantizer_gptq_config.md

 # GPTQ calibration and quantization configuration

-GPTQ uses calibration data and a Hessian approximation to quantize weights while reducing quantization error.
+GPTQ is a post-training method that quantizes weights to lower precision while reducing the impact on model accuracy.
+It uses calibration data to estimate a Hessian for each layer, applies iterative quantization with error correction, optionally reorders weights by activation importance, and minimizes quantization error.
+It can reduce model size and memory use and does not require retraining a pretrained model.

 ## Usage